YangYuqi317/PRIS-CV_FGVCLib/docs/en/tutorials/tutorial3_criterions.md

 We provide four loss functions, `cross_entropy_loss`, `binary_cross_entropy_loss`, `mean_square_error_loss` and `mutual_channel_loss`

+You can choose which loss function you want to use, and you should set it in the "./configs".
+For more details about the configs please see [FGVC Configs](https://docs-yyq.readthedocs.io/en/latest/global_configs.html)

 | Loss functions         | Name                       |
 | ---------------------- | -------------------------- |
 | cross entropy loss     | cross_entropy_loss         |